 Insurance programs for general/professional liability, automobile, property and workers' compensation are covered by commercial insurance.
 The District retains the risk of loss up to a deductible amount (ranging from \$0 to \$5,000) with the risk of loss in excess of this amount transferred to the insurance carrier with limits of liability of up to \$1 million per occurrence and \$3 million aggregate.
-The District also maintains an umbrella policy.
+The District also maintains excess liability coverage.

 The District has obtained employee health insurance coverage from a commercial company.
-For the fiscal year ended September 30, 2019, the District paid premiums of \$1,375,013, which are net amounts paid by employees and retirees, during the year ended September 30, 2019.
+For the fiscal year ended September 30, 2020, the District paid premiums of \$1,455,507, which are net amounts paid by employees and retirees, during the year ended September 30, 2020.

 There has been no significant reduction in insurance coverage from the prior year and there have been no settlements in excess of insurance coverage in any of the prior three years.
-There were no additional assessments levied against the District for the year ended September 30, 2019.
+There were no additional assessments levied against the District for the year ended September 30, 2020.

-^{} Impact fees applied to Station 75 debt service
+\\ Impact fees applied to Station 75 debt service previously paid by the General Fund.